yii2-extensions/franken-php/docs/installation.md

 ## Project structure

-Organize your project for RoadRunner:
+Organize your project for FrankenPHP:

 ```text
 your-project/